arpit-2811/Phishing-Email-Detection-System/README.md

-# 🛡️ Phishing Attack Simulator & Detection System
+# 🛡️ Phishing Email Detection System

 A comprehensive web-based tool to **simulate phishing attacks** and **detect phishing emails using machine learning**.
 This project aims to raise awareness about phishing threats and provide a real-time detection system for identifying suspicious emails.

 ## 🚀 Features

-- 🎯 **Phishing Simulation**: Send simulated phishing emails to test user awareness.
 - 🤖 **ML-Powered Detection**: Classifies emails as *phishing* or *legitimate* using a trained machine learning model.
 - 📊 **Dashboard Interface**: View analysis results and detection statistics through an intuitive UI.
 - 🌐 **Responsive Frontend**: Clean, mobile-friendly HTML/CSS interface with multi-page transitions.